Grief is an unavoidable part of life. No matter what you do, grief will find you.

 You should immediately seek professional help for the teen if they talk about suicide or harm themselves.
 Many adults fall into the they would never do that state of mind, which can make it harder to see what is really going on with the teen.

-There will be good days, and there will be bad days.
-Being there for the teen during the light and the dark will help them understand that life is going to be full of ups and downs and that it is okay to take time for themselves and to care for themselves.
+When coping with grief, there will be good days, and there will be bad days.
+Being there for the teen during the light and the dark will help them understand that life is going to be full of ups and downs and that it is important to take time for themselves and to care for themselves.